 # The Fight That Never Ends

-A 2023 study by the Pew Research Center found that the division of household chores is the #2 source of conflict in relationships (behind finances).
-The problem isn't laziness—it's perception.
+A 2023 study by the Pew Research Center found that the division of household responsibilities is the #2 source of conflict in relationships (behind finances).
+The problem isn't laziness — it's perception.
 Each partner genuinely believes they do more than their fair share.
 Psychologists call this 'egocentric bias': we vividly remember our own contributions but barely notice our partner's.
-Without an objective record, every conversation becomes a 'he said, she said' of invisible labor.
+Without an objective record, every conversation becomes a 'he said, she said' of invisible labour.

 # The Sunday Ritual

-The family that inspired this article—two parents, two teenagers—was stuck in a weekly cycle of arguments about dishes, laundry, and garbage.
-Their solution: every Sunday at breakfast, they open their 'Chore Jar' and tap 'Allocate.'
-The system distributes 12 weekly tasks across 4 members in under 3 seconds.
-Each person's phone shows their assignments.
+The family that inspired this article — two parents, two teenagers — was stuck in a weekly cycle of arguments about whose turn it was.
+Their solution: every Sunday at breakfast, they open their Family Jar and spin.
+The result decides the next group activity.
+The entire interaction takes less time than pouring a cup of coffee.
 No negotiation, no guilt, no ambiguity.
-The entire interaction takes less time than pouring a cup of coffee.

 # Why Randomness Feels Fair

-Here's the counterintuitive truth: people perceive random allocation as fairer than human-chosen allocation, even when the human choice is objectively more balanced.
+Here's the counterintuitive truth: people perceive random selection as fairer than human-chosen selection, even when the human choice is objectively more balanced.
 This is because randomness removes intent.
-When Mom assigns the bins to the teenager, it feels like punishment.
-When the jar assigns the bins, it's just... the jar.
+When the jar picks an activity, it's not a personal request.
 The system absorbs the resentment that would otherwise land on a person.
-Over time, randomness averages out perfectly—everyone gets the 'bad' chores equally.

 # Gamification: The Secret Weapon

 The teenagers in this family responded to something the parents didn't expect: XP points.
-Every completed chore earns experience points toward leveling up.
-The 14-year-old became competitive about it—racing to complete tasks to beat her brother's weekly XP total.
-What was once a battleground became a game.
-The parents reported that for the first time in years, the dishwasher was being unloaded without being asked.
-Not because of discipline, but because of points.
+Every completed activity earns experience points toward leveling up.
+The 14-year-old became competitive about it — racing to complete activities to beat her brother's weekly XP total.
+What was once a source of friction became a game.

-Getting started takes 5 minutes: 1) Create a new jar and set the mode to 'Task Allocation'.
-2) Add your recurring chores as ideas—be specific ('Vacuum living room' not just 'Clean').
+Getting started takes 5 minutes: 1) Create a new jar and pick a fun topic like 'Family Adventures' or 'Weekend Activities'.
+2) Add your favourite family activities — be specific ('Beach picnic at Bondi' not just 'Go to beach').
 3) Invite your household members via the share code.
-4) Set how many tasks each person should get.
-5) Pick your allocation day (Sunday works well) and make it a ritual.
+4) Pick a day to make the spin a ritual (Sunday morning works well).
 After 4 weeks, you'll wonder how you ever did it the old way.

 Q&A